 Mason initiated an aggressive growth strategy at CBS including the launch of the CBS sports radio network, a 24 hour 7 day a week lineup of national programming entities of CBS radio and CBS sports. under mason, CBS radio took a number of steps to establish its digital presence and streaming platforms and mobile applications. perhaps one of Dan's biggest accomplishments was re-instituting the beloved classic hits music format that New Yorkers grew to know and love at WCBS-FM. today, WCBS-FM remains a ratings leader in New York.

-Upon retirement from CBS Radio, Dan returned to where his broadcasting career began.
-Dan Mason resumed a sports casting career as a radio and television analyst specializing in women's college basketball on the CBS Sports Network..
-He also is an analyst on thoroughbred horse racing for the Horse Radio Radio Network, having been a thoroughbred owner for several decades.
+Upon his retirement at CBS Radio, Dan mason returned to where his broadcast career began.
+Mason resumed a Sportscasting career as a television commentator specializing in women's college basketball at the CBS sports network.
+He is also a thoroughbred racing analyst at the horse racing radio network, having been a thoroughbred owner for many decades.

 In 2016, Dan was elected chairman of the Broadcaster's Foundation of America, the leading non-profit organization helping those in acute need within the radio and television industry.
 He functioned in that leadership position until 2020.

 Over his career span, Dan has been honored with several awards including induction into the national radio hall of fame in Chicago and the National Association of Broadcasters (NAB) outstanding leadership award where he served on the board of directors for several years.